DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 We now have a way to organize data, a block chain, but how do we organize data within blocks?
 This is an important question as we need to guarantee the following:
 * The data must be clearly ordered so different nodes can have the same version
-* The data has to have a 'signature' that we can use to quickly check it's the same as the data of other nodes
+* The data has to have a 'signature' that we can use to quickly check if it's the same as the data of other nodes
 * The data has to be immutable
 * We need to guarantee that data is unaltered when it is sent from one node to another,